Efficient total face coloring of planar and toroidal maps: Maps and tilings

+\begin{definition} A {\it map graph} is an undirected graph formed as the intersection graph of finitely many simply connected and internally disjoint regions of the Euclidean plane $\mathbb{R}^2$.
+A {\it planar graph} $G$ is a map graph with no edge crossings, so there is a {\it (combinatorial) map} $M(G)$ associated to it, namely an equivalence class of topologically equivalent drawings of $G$ on the sphere $S$ (obtained from $\mathbb{R}^2$ by stereographic projection \cite[pg.
+128]{Bondy}). \end{definition}

+\begin{definition} The {\it genus} of a graph $G$ is the number of handles that must be added to the sphere in order to avoid edge crossings in any drawing of $G$ in the resulting oriented surface. \end{definition}

+\begin{definition} Let $G$ be a connected simple graph.
+Let $S$ be a connected closed oriented surface whose genus is that of $G$.
+An embedding of $G$ in $S$ yields a {\it (combinatorial) map} $M(G)$ of $G$ in $S$, meaning that there is a partition of $S\setminus(V(G)\cup E(G))$ into open simply connected regions realizable in $\mathbb{R}^2$ whose closures in $S$ are to be called the {\it faces} of $M(G)$.
+Let $F(G)$ be the set of faces of $M(G)$.
+A {\it belt} of $M(G)$ is a face boundary cycle, namely the boundary cycle of an element of $F(G)$.
+Let $3<\ell\in\mathbb{Z}$.
+An $\ell$-{\it belt} of $M(G)$ is a belt that has length $\ell$. \end{definition}

-\begin{definition} Let $1<k\in\mathbb{Z}$.
-Given a 2-cell complex $X$, the {\it 1-skeleton} $\sigma(X)$ of $X$ is the induced 1-cell sub-complex of $X$.
-We say that an ETC $c:\sigma(X)\rightarrow[k]$ extends to an {\it efficient total cell coloring}, or {\it ETCC}, $c':X\rightarrow[k]$ if $c=c'|_{\sigma(X)}$ assigns a (vertex-and-edge) $k$-color set to the cycle skeleton $\sigma(B)$ of each of its 2-cells $B$, with the consequently missing color in $[k+1]\setminus c(\sigma(B))$ assigned by $c'$ to $B$, and so that the two adjacent 2-cells along any 1-cell have different colors.
-If in addition, any two 2-cells with a common vertex have different colors, an ETCC is said to be {\it strict} ETCC, or {\it SETCC}. \end{definition}
+\begin{definition} Let $\sigma$ be the correspondence that assigns to a map $M$ its {\it 1-skeleton}, namely the graph spanned by the vertices and edges of $M$.
+Let $1\le k\in\mathbb{Z}$ and let $M(G)$ be a map of a connected simple graph $G$, so that $\sigma(M(G))=G$.
+We say that an ETC $c:G\rightarrow[k]_0$ extends to an {\it efficient total face coloring}, or {\it ETFC} $c':M(G)\rightarrow[k]_0$ if $c=c'|_G$ assigns a (vertex-and-edge) $k$-color set to the belt $\sigma(\Phi)$ of each of its faces $\Phi$, with the consequently missing color in $[k]_0\setminus c(\sigma(\Phi))$ assigned by $c'$ to $\Phi$, and so that the two adjacent faces along any edge have different colors.
+If in addition, any two faces with a common vertex have different colors, an ETFC is said to be a {\it strict} ETFC, or {\it SETFC}. \end{definition}